-Stocks point lower after jobs report and tariff threat
+Escalating US-China trade tensions hit stocks

 |NASDAQ COMPOSITE INDEX

-The tit-for-tat trade war continues as China has threatened to retaliate if President Trump's planned tariff hikes go ahead.

-Trump's announcement surprised investors after the White House said Beijing promised to buy more farm goods.
-It came as their latest trade talks ended in Shanghai with no sign of a deal.

-The news roiled Asian markets, China's Shanghai fell 1.4 percent, Hong Kong's Hang Seng dropped more than 2 percent and Japan's Nikkei hit a six-week low with a loss of 2.1 percent.
+The tariff news roiled Asian markets, China's Shanghai fell 1.4 percent, Hong Kong's Hang Seng dropped more than 2 percent and Japan's Nikkei hit a six-week low with a loss of 2.1 percent.

 CLICK HERE TO GET THE FOX BUSINESS APP